sigasi/sigasi_insights/content/vscode/_index.md

 ---

 The Sigasi extension for [Visual Studio Code] brings the Sigasi technology to VS Code.
-The Sigasi extension is currently in Beta evaluation.

 You can use your existing Sigasi Studio license or get a free trial license from <https://www.sigasi.com/try/>.